7 Tips and Tricks to Sell Your House Virtually (Or With Minimal Contact)

 2. Skip showings by selling for cash

 Before you put any more work into listing your home on the open market, do a quick gut check: Does the idea of having strangers come through your house for showings make your stomach churn?
-Are you comfortable having a stager over to advise you on how to re-arrange your furniture?
-Not all sellers are going to have the same comfort level during this time.
+Are you comfortable having someone over advising you on how to stage rooms and re-arrange your furniture?
+Some sellers who value privacy and want to avoid stress may not be comfortable with such arrangements.

 Sell Your House Virtually to an iBuyer